avishek04/MedLam/README.md

 ## Uses

 <!-- Address questions around how the model is intended to be used, including the foreseeable users of the model and those affected by the model. -->
-This model was developed only for research purposes and cannot be commercialized as a final product.
-That said, other researchers or developers can use it for learning and experimental purposes.
+This model was developed only for research and learning purposes and is not be meant for commercialization as a final product.

 - Assisting medical students in understanding complex topics.
 - Supporting professors in teaching and curriculum design.